geveh/GLOFsize/README.md

 - "glofdatabase_2023_12_06.ods" (table with all reported GLOFs.
 Compiliation as of December 06, 2023)
 - Randolph Glacier Inventory V6.0 (https://www.glims.org/RGI/rgi60_dl.html)

 *Main outputs*:
 - "all_glofs_tibble.RDS" (R-object of all reported GLOFs in the global GLOF database; data are not trimmed to the period 1990-2023)
-- "la_sf.RDS" (All GLOFs with mapped lake areas before the outburst in the period 1990-2023)
+- "la_sf.RDS" (R-object containing all GLOFs with mapped lake areas before the outburst in the period 1990-2023)
 - "Qp_V0_plot.pdf" (Four-panel scatterplot of peak discharge and flood volumes versus lake area before the GLOF and GLOF-related losses in lake area)

 ---